Janettran123/Churn_Prediction/README.md

 # Churn_Prediction
-Cleaning, data visualizations, feature engineering, feature selection, machine learning performed on 54 million rows of data and 52 variables
+Cleaning, data visualizations, feature engineering, feature selection, and machine learning performed on 54 million rows of data and 52 variables

 dataset and output not included due to sensitive information